-Both sets of Court Rules, the Family Law Rules in the Family Court of Australia and the Federal Circuit Court Rules in the Federal Circuit Court, set out various rules in relation to disclosure, and case law is also important in the area.
+Family Law Rules 2021 in the Federal Circuit and Family Court of Australia set out various rules in relation to disclosure, and case law is also important in the area.

 Managing disclosure can be tricky and/or difficult, whether because of the sheer volume of disclosure or a client’s (or the other party’s) attitude to disclosure or the constant nature of disclosure.
 Methods for appropriately managing disclosure include, but are of course not limited to:

 One of the most well-known Full Court cases dealing with this issue is Black v Kellner (1992) FamCA 2 in which a failure by the husband to provide full and frank disclosure had significant ramifications on his assessed entitlements to the known asset pool.
 Important to note is that, as stated by the Full Court in the marriage of Kannis (2003) 30 Fam LR 83, whether a failure to disclose is purposeful or accidental is “beside the point” and inferences as to the asset pool and the entitlements of each party may be drawn by the Court regardless of the cause of the failure to disclose.
 Costs orders, adverse findings on credit, refusal by the Court to accept non-disclosed documents into evidence and a significant shift in entitlements in the other party’s favour are all consequences that can flow from a failure to disclose.

 In the face of non-disclosure, lawyers should consider: